K2Ice/products-panel/README.md

 # Product Management Panel

-This project was bootstrapped with Create React App using TypeScript, styled-components, Formik, Yup, Redux, and Lodash.
+This project was bootstrapped with Create React App using TypeScript, Styled Components, Formik, Yup, Redux, and Lodash.

 ## Overview